🟣 Purple Dot winding down your plan? See our Migration Guide →

 For customers who value being first to try new products, pre-orders provide that exclusive early-adopter experience.

-Announce your upcoming product with details about features, benefits, release date, and pricing.
-This announcement typically happens through email campaigns, social media, and on-site banners.
+1. Announcement: You announce the upcoming product with details about features, pricing, and expected delivery.
+This typically happens through email campaigns, social media, and on-site banners.

-A designated timeframe begins when customers can place pre-orders.
-This period typically opens well before the official launch, ranging from a few weeks to several months depending on your product and lead time.
+2. Pre-order period opens: A designated window begins where customers can place orders.
+This period can range from a few weeks to several months depending on your product and lead time.

-Interested customers place orders through your Shopify store.
-The checkout experience differs slightly from regular purchases, with clear messaging about estimated delivery dates and when payment will be processed.
+3. Customer places order: Customers order through your Shopify store.
+The checkout experience includes clear messaging about estimated delivery dates and when payment will be processed.

-Throughout the pre-order period, you keep customers updated on production progress, shipping timelines, and any relevant changes.
-That can be done passively via a customer portal, or actively via email/SMS.
+5. Order confirmation and updates: Customers receive confirmation via email.
+Throughout the pre-order period, you keep them updated on production progress and shipping timelines, either passively via a customer portal or actively via email/SMS.

 Customers pay 100% at the time of pre-order placement.
 This model works best when you need immediate working capital or when lead times are relatively short (under 60 days).